Jonar/Boxinator/README.md

     - Secure communication between containers.
 HTTPS connection from frontend.
 [Let's Encrypt](https://letsencrypt.org/).
     - Store secrets (credentials, keys etc) in a secure way.
     - Validation and defensive coding in backend.
+    - Restrict docker networking.
 * Fixups
     - Get rid of SLF4J warnings on backend startup by providing logger dependencies.

 # Work breakdown and strategy
-### Implementation strategy
+## Implementation strategy
 I went with a top down implementation strategy.
 * Started with developing the frontend in isolation.
 State handled via React, and later Redux.
 * Developed Java backend and integrated with frontend.
 State stored in memory by the Java app.
 * Set up database and integrated backend towards it.
 State persisted in database.
-* Dockerized solution
+* Finally I Dockerized the solution.

-For the backend I wanted to avoid Java boilerplate code as much as possible.
+For the backend I wanted to avoid Java boilerplate code and cargo cult programming as much as possible.
 - For example I chose not to use interfaces for everything.
 Use where necessary.
 IntelliJ has really good tools for refactoring and extracting interfaces, so there is really no need to have them before they are needed.
+- The exception is naming some classes to fit the MVC pattern, in order to demonstrate my understanding.

-### Test strategy
+## Test strategy

 * Focus on unit testing model and logic.
 * Less focus on composition.
 That is the domain of integration testing, which is out of scope for this assignment.
 * Regarding test doubles